Free Integral Calculus I: Introduction

 The formula above allows to calculate conditional expectations in terms of Boolean cumulants.
 Thus we are faced with the problem to calculate Boolean cumulants of functions in free random variables.
 In order to do this we introduce an algebraic calculus involving linear functionals $\bbeta{}$ and $\fbeta{}$ on the free algebra which evaluate Boolean cumulants in two ways, \emph{blockwise} and \emph{fully factored}.
 We then establish mutual recursive equations between these with the help of the previously developed algebraic devices which lead to a closed system of algebraic equations.
 Although the functionals $\bbeta{}$ and $\fbeta{}$ are defined in view of conditional expectations, we expect them to have much wider applications, and the calculus we introduce for them is of independent interest.
 It is based on generalizations of observations from \cite{FMNS2,LehnerSzpojan} and subsumes the combinatorial case-by-case analysis of functions in free variables into a general algebraic machinery.

 On first sight it would seem more natural to use free cumulants for such a calculus, since mixed free cumulants of free random variables vanish and they turn additive free convolution into the simple operation of addition of cumulants.
 Indeed first steps towards such a calculus were done in \cite{Cebron:2013:free} and we expect the unshuffle algebras of \cite{EbrahimiFardPatras:2015:halfshuffles} to play a role here.
 However it turned out that when it comes to multiplicative free convolution, the formulas are actually identical \cite{BelinschiNicaBBPforKTuples} and free cumulants offer no advantage over Boolean cumulants.
-Moreover Boolean cumulants have the advantage of their combinatorial simplicity and in fact we will almost entirely dispose of the combinatorial machinery of set partitions.
+In fact the combinatorial simplicity of Boolean cumulants allows us to almost entirely dispense with the combinatorial machinery of set partitions.
 The main steps of our calculations are as follows: \begin{enumerate}[(i)] \item Turn the simple combinatorics of Boolean cumulants of products of free variables into an algebraic rule involving certain derivations which appeared previously in free probability. \item Apply these derivations to resolvents and use the fact that these play the role of ``eigenfunctions'' analogous to the exponential function in classical calculus. \item Use the formula for Boolean cumulants with free entries in order to separate free variables and obtain equations for the generating functions. \end{enumerate}

-Thus we do not prove any new combinatorial results, rather we provide algebraic reformulations of known combinatorial identities and put them together into an effective machinery to make them available for free analysis.
-It allows to establish equations for generating functions of Boolean cumulants of functions in free variables which in some cases can be effectively solved and used to compute conditional expectations and distributions of arbitrary polynomials in free random variables.
+Thus we combine combinatorial and algebraic identities into an effective machinery to make them available for free analysis.
+It allows to systematically establish equations for generating functions of Boolean cumulants of functions in free variables which in many cases can be effectively solved and used to compute conditional expectations and distributions of arbitrary polynomials in free random variables.

 In particular we present an algebraic interpretation of the formula for Boolean cumulants with products as entries and a characterization of freeness in terms of Boolean cumulants from \cite{FMNS2} in terms of Voiculescu's free derivative.
 We refer to Theorem~\ref{thm:intro_bbeta_sbeta} for the precise statement and Definitions~\ref{def:bbeta} and \ref{def:fbeta} for definitions of the functionals $\bbeta{}$ and $\fbeta{}$.